Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Methods

 where $z_{i}$ is the output of the classifier. $i$ denotes the category index and the total number of categories is $C$.

 Deep neural networks that stack a large number of convolutional layers may suffer from the degradation problem, which leads to a decrease in model performance. \cite{model_resnet} proposed a residual module to mitigate the degradation problem of network.
-The residual module establishes a shortcut connection between a shallow layer and a deep layer to achieve identical mapping, which enables the model to ignore redundant layers.
-The residual module also enables fast convergence in the early stages of model training.
-Therefore, we build an advanced model called the ResNet model, which incorporates a residual module.
-The ResNet model is characterized by adding shortcut connections (+) to each convolutional unit of the second part of \textit{plain}-CNN model, whereas other structures remain consistent with it, see Figure \ref{fig:network_architectures}(c).
+The residual module establishes a shortcut (skip) connection between a shallow layer and a deep layer to achieve identical mapping, which enables the model to ignore redundant layers.
+The residual module also enables fast convergence in the early stages of model training, and facilitates the training of deeper networks more effectively.
+For solving the problem of the vanishing/exploding gradient, the residual blocks were introduced into the architecture of plain-CNN model making an extension and enhancement network model, known as the residual network (ResNet).
+Residual blocks were stacked together to make a ResNet which model is characterized by adding shortcut connections (+) to each convolutional unit of the second part of \textit{plain}-CNN model, whereas other structures remain consistent with it, see Figure \ref{fig:network_architectures}(c).

 One key focus of CNN architecture design is the attention mechanism, which achieves feature selection by assigning weights to features based on their significance. \cite{model_block_CBAM} proposed a lightweight and plug-and-play attention module, the Convolutional Block Attention Module (CBAM), which performs attentive operations jointly in spatial and channel dimensions and separately refines feature values using spatial attention and channel attention of input features.
 The feature maps and attention weights are multiplied to achieve adaptive feature refinement, which significantly enhances the feature values.
 On the basis of ResNet model, we add a CBAM module to the end of each convolutional unit, forming the ResNet-CBAM model, see Figure \ref{fig:network_architectures}(d).
+The CBAM moduls were introduced into the architecture of ResNet model, enabling the model to selectively focus on critical features, enhancing the model's representational capacity and recognition performance consequently.
+In contrast, the \textit{plain}-CNN and ResNet could emphasize deep feature extraction primarily, while the ResNet-CBAM further enhances the feature representation capacity of model through attention mechanisms.
+The ResNet-CBAM model was indeed structured to serve supplementary and augmenting components to ResNet.